lamp-luwak/lamp-luwak/docs/core-concepts.md

 ```
 [![Example on codesandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/github/betula/lamp-luwak/tree/master/docs/code/todo-counters)

-Here you can see how to subcribe to change of `Todo` service store from `TodoCounter` service which calculate counters of active and completed items.
+Here you can see how to subscribe to the change of `Todo` service store, from `TodoCounter` service which calculates counters of active and completed items.

 ### Actions

-And finally we can use actions for communication between "no service stores" and services.
+And finally, we can use actions for communication between "no service stores" and services.
 Or for another implementation of event bus abstraction.

 ```typescript
 import { provide, subscribe, create, modify, action, useSubscribe } from 'lamp-luwak';